catalyst-cloud/catalystcloud-docs/source/network/adding-network.rst

 Adding a network
 ################

-By default all new Catalyst Cloud projects in the Porirua region (nz-por-1) are created with a router and network.
+By default all new Sky TV projects in the Porirua region (nz-por-1) are created with a router and network.
 If you have removed this, or simply wish to create additional networks, then the following guide will show you the steps required to achieve this.